-Question #4: Will your current customers believe your Brand Promise?
+Question #4: Will your current customers find your Brand Promise believable?
 Customers get burned all the time by brands that fail to deliver on their claims.
 Don’t take it personally if they aren’t ready to immediately put their trust in you.
 Instead, put in the energy and time to provide evidence for skeptical consumers.

 ACTIONABLE TIP: A good way to test the believability of your Brand Promise is to find a small set of close customers you can actually ask.
-You can also seek feedback from advisors.
+Select the ones that are representative of your target market.
+You can also seek feedback from advisers.
 These two groups have to believe the Brand Promise before any prospective customers will.

-Successful Brand Strategy requires a clear definition of the business you’re truly in.
-Not only by what you do or your credentials, but by what problems you solve for your target market.
+Successful Brand Strategy requires a clear definition of the business you’re in.
+And not just defined by what you do or how great your credentials are, but by what problems you solve for your target market.